Disclaimer: Harry Potter and such belong to the lovely Rowling.

 The three other students looked over to the bushy haired girl.

 "Whether it was or wasn't intentional, I believe I owe you, Draco, a thank you."

 Draco blinked in surprise before flushing.
 "You owe me no such thing!
 It was self-preservation, I tell you."

 "Why are you so adamant about not admitting that you saved a friend's life?"
 Ron asked incredulously.

 As soon as the words left his lips, Draco realized his mistake.
 Ron tensed and scowled furiously and Hermione blinked her watery eyes furiously.
 Only Harry remained unaffected.

 "So?"
 Harry asked lazily.
 "Ron, relax.
 'Mione, you shouldn't get upset over a silly word like that."

-Ron shot Harry a disbelieving look, along with Draco and Hermione frown.
+Ron shot Harry a disbelieving look along with Draco, and Hermione frowned.

 "You should be proud," Harry said.
 "So what if you're not a pureblood?
 You're you and you shouldn't let some old word hurt you.
 I'm proud to say I'm half mudblood.
 Sounds a lot cooler than pureblood—that just sounds incestuous."